 Find out more here.

 Update on patient resources

 The Bone Cancer Research Trust is a UK based charity that provides information and support for people affected by bone sarcoma.
-Their new The removal of a limb or extremity part with surgery. resources provide support and information for people who may be having or have undergone an amputation.
+Their new amputation resources provide support and information for people who may be having or have undergone an amputation.
 They include videos from people who have had amputations.
 You can view the resources here.

 The Fruitfly Collective is a UK based organisation who create resources to help parents and children talk about cancer.
-The Cancer Clouds toolkits are resources for children and young people whose parents have cancer.
+The A disease where cells divide and grow uncontrollably and can spread to other areas of the body.
+Clouds toolkits are resources for children and young people whose parents have cancer.
 You can find out more here.